JeongByeongC/Bayesian-Inference/README.md

     + **Use Model**: Describes the relationship between functional use and success strength.

 + Uses Bayesian inference to estimate model parameters and assess their uncertainty.

+*** Files and Descriptions